AviralK98/ARM_Stopwatch/README.md

-# ELEC5620M Written Assignment Repository - Stopwatch
+# ARM A9 Stopwatch

+# Note
-# .project and.cproject files and .c and .h files are located in the ARM-A9 Stopwatch Folder along with the .metadata.
+This repository contains 'ELEC5620M-Resouces' folder that provides the sample code and the DebugConfig files that are needed to configure and run the code.
+This folder was provided by the University of Leeds. '.project and.cproject files and .c and .h files are located in the ARM-A9 Stopwatch Folder'.

 # INTRODUCTION
-In this assignment, the task to implement a stopwatch using the ARM A9 Private timer.
+In this project, the task to implement a stopwatch using the ARM A9 Private timer.
 To achieve this 7 different source files were made.
 This

 # Watchdog Timer
 A file was created to initialise the watchdog timer and use it to reset the system to it's initial state.